iotexproject/iotex-bootstrap/README.md

 curl -L https://storage.googleapis.com/blockchain-golden/poll.mainnet.tar.gz > $IOTEX_HOME/poll.tar.gz; tar -xzf $IOTEX_HOME/poll.tar.gz --directory $IOTEX_HOME/data
 ```

-(Optional) If you want to sync the chain from 0 height and also fetching legacy delegate election data from Ethererum, please change the `gravityChainAPIs` in config.yaml to use your infura key with archieve mode supported or change the API endpoint to an Ethereum node with archieve data which you can access.
+(Optional) If you want to sync the chain from 0 height and also fetching legacy delegate election data from Ethereum, please change the `gravityChainAPIs` in config.yaml to use your infura key with Ethereum archive mode supported or change the API endpoint to an Ethereum archive node which you can access.

 5. Run the following command to start a node: